veroxzik/OpeNITHM/readme.md

 # OpeNITHM

+# AS OF 2020-07-10 THERE ARE CURRENTLY HEAVY REVISIONS BEING MADE, PLEASE DO NOT ORDER PARTS FOR NOW

 This repository contails files related to OpeNITHM.

 Firmware, schematics, board layout, and CAD files are included in this repo.